satisfaction/ironfan/README.md

 #### Knife commands for manage a vSphere cluster

 You can use the following Ironfan Knife commands to manage a vSphere cluster:
-* knife cluster create ... --bootstrap
+* knife cluster create cluster_name --yes --bootstrap
-* knife cluster launch ... --bootstrap
+* knife cluster launch cluster_name --yes --bootstrap
-* knife cluster bootstrap ...
+* knife cluster show   cluster_name --yes
-* knife cluster show ...
+* knife cluster stop   cluster_name --yes
-* knife cluster stop ...
+* knife cluster start  cluster_name --yes --bootstrap
-* knife cluster start ... --bootstrap
+* knife cluster kill   cluster_name --yes
-* knife cluster delete ...
+* knife cluster bootstrap cluster_name --yes

 One outstanding change to all these commands (only when executed on a vSphere cluster) requires an additional param '-f /path/to/cluster_definition.json'.
 This param specifies a json file containing the cluster definition and RabbitMQ server configuration (used by Ironfan), and configuration for connecting to vCenter (used by cloud-manager).